ghowland/Loki-and-Rhymerosaurus-Journey-To-Axberath/README.md

 he bows deeply

-**Rhymerosaurus:** Of course.
-That is why I came to you, and came with you.
-I am loyal to asgard and you, and aim to provide the best sanitation engineering skills that you could possibly desire.
+**Rhymerosaurus:** I feel like Ive leveled up!
+Mysterious power seems to be flowing through me!
+I say, I think your granting me an official title has caused some miracle to occur!
+What could it be?

 **Loki:** Loki's eyebrows shoot up as he looks with concern